phthom/hybrid/4-HybridCloudLab.md

     Result: You'll see a single Redis master pod and the machine where the pod is running after the pod gets placed (may take up to thirty seconds).

 ### Create the Redis master service

 A Kubernetes [service](https://kubernetes.io/docs/concepts/services-networking/service/) is a named load balancer that proxies traffic to one or more pods.
 The services in a Kubernetes cluster are discoverable inside other pods via environment variables or DNS.

 Services find the pods to load balance based on pod labels.
 The pod that you created in previous step has the label `app=redis` and `role=master`.
 The selector field of the service determines which pods will receive the traffic sent to the service.

-1. Use the [redis-master-service.yaml](redis-master-service.yaml) file to create the service in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:
+1. Use the [redis-master-service.yaml](redis-master-service.yaml) file to create the service in your Kubernetes cluster by running the command:

     ```bash
+    oc apply -f redis-master-service.yaml
+    ```

+    Results:

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl apply -f redis-master-service.yaml
+    root@iccws101:~/pht-guestbook# oc apply -f redis-master-service.yaml
     service/redis-master created
     ```

-2. To verify that the redis-master service is up, list the services you created in the cluster with the `kubectl get services` command:
+2. To verify that the redis-master service is up, list the services you created in the cluster with the command:

     ```bash
+    oc get services
+    ```

+    Results:

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl get services
+    root@iccws101:~/pht-guestbook# oc get services
     NAME           TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)    AGE
     redis-master   ClusterIP   10.0.14.216   <none>        6379/TCP   99s